Major Nelson: How’d you get in that crazy bottle, anyway?

 That is the Steve Nash who was gift-wrapped to Mike D’Antoni by Mark Cuban’s extraordinary hubris and incompetence.

-And another: Was it Mike D’Antoni’s system that created Steve Nash, or was it Steve Nash who created Mike D’Antoni’s system?
+Or this: Was it Mike D’Antoni’s system that created Steve Nash, or was it Steve Nash who created Mike D’Antoni’s system?

 Still thinking?
 Don’t hurt yourself, it’s a trick question.